 The underwater wonders of Galapagos are consistently present and active throughout the year, inviting visitors from around the world to come and discover them.
 It doesn’t really matter where in the archipelago one decides to go (or what itinerary you choose), for there will always be something new and ready to impress our guests, as was the case this time!

-The warmer temperature of the water during the hot season is a natural phenomenon that is always welcome by swimmers, snorkelers and divers.
+The warmer temperature of the water during the hot season is a natural phenomenon that is always welcome by swimmers, snorkelers, and divers.
 Simply put: it’s less cumbersome to swim and experience Galapagos without all those extra layers that often come with using a wetsuit.

-It’s also during this time of the year in particular that the quantity of nutrients found in the water are far less abundant.
+It’s also during this time of the year in particular that the number of nutrients found in the water are far less abundant.
 Consequently, it’s not uncommon to see a diminished level of underwater activity during this period, especially with respect to the bigger creatures (note: on land, it’s an entirely different story).
 In Galapagos, however, nature is always finding a way to surprise us and even contradict its own seasonal patterns, sometimes.

 On this special occasion, despite us being right in the midst of the hot season, we managed to get a ridiculously nice surprise that involved a bunch of big and unexpected appearances in terms of the underwater wonders of Galapagos – quite a rare sight to see during this time of year!

-Also: thanks to the presence of heat during this time of year, its extra nice to have multiple opportunities to take a dip in the water!
+Also: thanks to the presence of heat during this time of year, it’s extra nice to have multiple opportunities to take a dip in the water!
 We were equally delighted and amazed to report that, during our water-based excursions, we got a couple of really nice snorkeling sessions.
 For not only did we get to swim with the regular kind of fish that we usually see all the time, but also with some rather awesome and highly unexpected visitors!

 Right after this first ray, there came another ray that we all thought was the same species except that this second one was all black.
 The following day, we weren’t as lucky when it came to seeing things underwater, so we all piled into the panga a little disappointed.
 But, the Galapagos never disappoints!
 Right as we were about to head back, we were suddenly surprised by a group of dolphins that were playing alongside the panga and putting on a nice show for all of us to enjoy!

-The third and most impressing specimen we got see towards the end of this itinerary was some kind of shark.
+The third and most impressive specimen we got see towards the end of this itinerary was some kind of shark.
 Some said that it was just a black-tip shark, but others speculated that it was a bigger, more reclusive species of Galapagos shark.
 Regardless of the species, it was amazing to get to swim with all these great creatures in some of the deeper areas of the Galapagos.

 One of the most predominant species of marine life that we saw this day was the elusive Galapagos Fur Seal.
 It was relatively easy to spot them basking along the rocks that dotted the coastline.

 Over at one particular spot we were lucky enough to find a nice big group of them.
 There were plenty of adults relaxing on higher ground but the little ones managed to steal the show.
-There was a group of them whimsically playing on the rocks right by the water line.
+There was a group of them whimsically playing on the rocks right by the waterline.
 They were so out there in the open that we were actually able to get really close to them and had the opportunity to take some amazing photos of these “surface-level” underwater wonders of Galapagos.
 Being so close to them also made us feel as if we were a part of their game!

 After the inflatable panga ride, our next activity of the day was open water snorkeling where we discovered that there was once again plenty of movement underwater.
 From big schools of fish to bigger and more unusual visitors, our guests and guides were both equally delighted.
 What’s more?
 We got a chance to not only see but swim alongside Galapagos penguins that happened to be out fishing in a small group!
 A flightless cormorant and about forty green (that’s right: forty!) green sea turtles were all swimming along shallow waters, too!
 It was a humbling yet amazing experience to be so close to so many of the underwater wonders of Galapagos!
 The most remarkable thing we got to see on this snorkeling adventure, however, was once again another giant manta ray that was there for a brief yet magical moment where it enchanted us with its magnificent underwater flight.